souravnath4587-cmd/jobs-tracker/README.md

 ### 1. What is the difference between getElementByld, getElementsByClassName, anc query Selector / query SelectorAll?

-The main difference between is (getElementByld is an id selector), (getElementByld is a class selector) and (query Selector / query SelectorAll are any kind of css selector) give a style anc working functionality
+The main difference between is (getElementByld is an id selector), (getElementByld is a class selector) and (query Selector / query SelectorAll are any kind of css selector) give a style anc working functionality.

 ### 2. How do you create and insert a new element into the DOM?